val-town/vt/README.md

 ?
 Would you like to open val.town/settings/api in a browser to get an API key? (y/n) ›
 ```

-Respond yes, and ensure you select to create an API key with user read & val
+Respond yes, and ensure you select to create an API key with user read, val
-read+write permissions.
+read+write, and telemetry read permissions.

 Alternatively, you can set the `VAL_TOWN_API_KEY` environment variable to
 authenticate.
 Either as an environment variable, or place it in a .env in your